bokkypoobah/WeenusTokenFaucet/README.md

 An ERC20 token faucet on the Ethereum mainnet, some Ethereum L2s, and some testnets.

+For Ethereum Layer 2 chains like Arbitrum, Base and Optimism, search for their official bridges or try something lay https://www.layerswap.io/app, to bridge your ETH from Ethereum Mainnet to the Layer 2.
+Test in small amounts first.

 <br />

 Search in your Ethereum blockchain explorer for **WEENUS** (18 decimals), **XEENUS** (18 decimals), **YEENUS** (8 decimals) or **ZEENUS** (0 decimals).